 Borneo benefits from year-round temperatures averaging between 27 °– 32°C, with a relative humidity of around 80% for much of the year.
-Rainfall can exceed 4,000mm per annum in pockets of Borneo although in most destinations an average of about 220mm per month is the norm.
-The weather on land is affected by the weather patterns of the South China, Sulu and Sulawesi Seas and the seasonal winds or “monsoons” which can bring either warm dry weather or heavy rains depending on their nature and origin.
+Rainfall can exceed 4,000mm per annum in pockets of Borneo.
+Although in most destinations an average of about 220mm per month is a norm.
+The weather on land is affected by the weather patterns of the South China, Sulu and Sulawesi Seas and the seasonal winds or “monsoons”.
+They can bring either warm dry weather or heavy rains depending on their nature and origin.

-Weather conditions are localized and complicated throughout Borneo, with one region receiving its highest rainfall of the year whilst another is dry as a bone.
-Furthermore all tropical island climates are unpredictable, and rainfall can occur at any time of year, with weather conditions often changing very quickly with showers turning to sunshine or vice versa in a matter of minutes.
+Weather conditions are localized and complicated throughout Borneo.
+One region might receive its highest rainfall of the year whilst another is dry as a bone.
+Furthermore, all tropical island climates are unpredictable.
+Rainfall can occur at any time of year.
+Weather conditions often change very quickly with showers turning to sunshine or vice versa in a matter of minutes.
 Best is to be prepared for rain rather than trying to avoid it.

 Weather in Kuching, Sarawak

 Kuching, Sarawak is located at the further left of Borneo (blue-colored on the map), above Indonesia.
 The weather in Kuching shows that the highest rainfall is in January and the lowest is in June to August.
 Temperatures remain fairly constant throughout the year and average between 23°C and 32°C depending on both location and time of year.